TinySquid/ls-declutterer/README.md

 ## Running locally:

 This project is managed with pipenv so you'll need that installed first.
+You will also need a `.env` file setup from the above section.

 Install project dependencies and enter virtualenv shell: